Link to Barnet Local Offer:Barnet Local Offer

 - More in-depth individual assessments, which may be undertaken by school or specialist teams (for example Speech and Language Therapists, Educational Psychologists)

-If you are concerned that your child may have SEN please speak to their class teacher; if you still have concerns you can contact the SENCO: Mrs Hilary Whent on 02083686020 or by emailing firstname.lastname@example.org stating that the email is for the attention of Mrs Whent.
+If you are concerned that your child may have SEN please speak to their class teacher; if you still have concerns you can contact the SENCO: Ms Hilary Whent on 02083686020 or by emailing firstname.lastname@example.org stating that the email is for the attention of Ms Whent.

 What are the arrangements for consulting young people with SEN and/or parents of children with SEN and involving them in their education?

-The class teacher and SENCO will meet with parents/carer in the Autumn Term to discuss the child’s strengths and needs, decide on outcomes and support and the review process.
+The class teacher and SENCO will meet with parents/carers in the Autumn Term to discuss the child’s strengths and needs, decide on outcomes and support and the review process.
 An Individual Support Plan will be set up.
 This may include recommendations/advice from external professionals.
 Children will be involved in setting targets during pupil conferencing times and parents will be encouraged to discuss additional support with their child and seek their views.
-Individual Support plans will then be reviewed termly with parents at Parent Consultation meetings.
-In addition children who have Statements or Education and Health Care Plans will have an Annual Review of their long term and short term outcomes and provision.
+Individual Support Plans will then be reviewed termly with parents.
+We will provide advanced warning of these meetings and offer a range of time slots.
+In addition, children who have Education, Health and Care Plans will have an Annual Review of their long term and short term outcomes and provision.

 The SENCO is available to meet with you to discuss your child’s progress or any concerns or worries you may have.